comonoidial/ILFL_on_CH/notes/abstractmachine.md

 As an additional benefit the stack is simplified to contain only simple variables instead of arbitrary expressions.

 ##### Let heap allocation be explicit
+When the argument is just a variable it is not efficient to introduce an indirection on the heap to it.
 <!--  %% TODO show the inefficiency -->

-When the argument is just a variable it is not efficient to introduce an indirection on the heap to it, however avoiding that requires a extra specialized _app_1_ rules:
+Avoiding the useless indirection requires splitting the  _app_1_ rules in two variations:
 ```
     H         M y       S        app_1_var
 ==> H         M         y : S